abdulrahmansbq/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 Then, you have to change the .env file to match your database credentials (Username, password, host, etc...).

+Notice that the database port is 5432, and backend port is 3000, all these settings can be changed in the .env file

 There is a ".env.example" file provided please put the credentials then rename it to be ".env"

 After that to test the application you can run